awesumsawz/30-websites-in-30-days/README.md

     b.
 Log any technology choices made at the start of the day
     c.
 Log experiences and challenges throughout the day
 7. The project must be pushed to github every day
+8. While AI can be used, it is prohibited from being the primary focus of the project.
+The goal is to build websites with my brain, not a machine's.

 ## Log Start - Newest to Oldest